galenmolk/studiosaurus/Assets/readme.txt

-Add custom cursors
+outsource dragging controls for doitobject/contextmenu to one place

+make file type support smarter. generics?

+combine/smartify the fileuploadbutton and urluploadservice classes

-**Preserve aspect ratio on images if shift is held
+Preserve aspect ratio on images if shift is held

-add tool bar with buttons and or control tips

-add tab feature to position controls... maybe lol

-*Add audio support

-find higher def handle sprites

-add a little more animation to ui

-***shift while moving object to snap to whole numbers
+shift while moving object to snap to whole numbers

 add more objects!

-****modify offscreen dragging so x pos follows mouse but y pos is locked if mouse is above screen y pos follows mouse but x is locked if mouse if right of screen etc

-*****get rid of red question mark
+prevent resize handles from blinking on off while dragging. use OnDragEnd with a bool

+when resizing, snap edge or corner to mouse position. use eventData.position instead of delta

+fix contextmenu not opening

+Add custom cursors - create prioritizing central hub that decides which cursor to use

 after changing size, clamp position to screen

-outsource dragging controls for doitobject/contextmenu to one place
+clear the url upload text

 size down asset selector window a little bit. add the close panel to the asset selecto experience, now that the bg is visible.

+improve File Selector Choose Button string creation

+find higher def handle sprites

+add tab feature to position controls... maybe lol

+add tool bar with buttons and or control tips

+get rid of red question mark

+add a little more animation to ui